 8 tbsp. unsalted butter, melted

-1. Preheat oven to 425 degrees.
+1. Preheat oven to 400 degrees.
 In a large mixing bowl, whisk cocoa, flour, baking powder, baking soda, and salt until completely combined.
-Add brown sugar and mix well.

-2. In a second bowl or large glass measuring cup, whisk eggs, milk, vanilla and vinegar.
+2. In a second bowl or large glass measuring cup, whisk brown sugar, eggs, milk, vanilla and vinegar.

 3. Add wet ingredients to dry and fold until mostly mixed.
 Add butter and then chips, folding gently until totally combined.

-4. Spray a muffin tin liberally with nonstick spray and divide batter into pan.
+4. Spray a muffin tin liberally with nonstick spray and divide batter into pan, filling each hole 2/3 of the way full.

-6. Let cool about 10 minutes in tin and remove to wire rack to cool completely.
-Store in airtight container at room temperature for several days.
+6. Let cool about 5 minutes in tin and remove to wire rack to cool completely.
+Store in airtight container at room temperature for several days; freezes well in sandwich bags.